how to identify oak tree by leaves

 The edges of the lobes may be smooth or serrated.
 Oak leaves are also generally dark green in color.
 Did you know that you can identify an oak tree by its leaves?

-If the leaves are oval in shape and have pointed ends, then it’s most likely a white oak tree.
-If the leaves are rounded with deep lobes, then it’s probably a red oak tree.
-And if the leaves are oblong with shallow lobes, then it’s likely that you have a live oak tree on your hands.
+If the leaves are oval and have pointed ends, it’s most likely a white oak tree.
+If the leaves are rounded with deep lobes, it’s probably a red oak tree.
+And if the leaves are oblong with shallow lobes, then you will likely have a live oak tree on your hands.

 So next time you’re out for a walk in the woods and come across an oak tree, see if you can correctly identify it by its leaves!